Is Pool a Sport or a Game? Unveiling the Truth Behind Billiards

 Each shot presents a unique challenge requiring immediate strategic decisions.

-Supporting Evidence: Cognitive research indicates that activities like pool enhance mental acuity, strategic thinking, and decision-making skills, aligning closely with the cognitive demands of traditional sports.
+Supporting Evidence: Cognitive research indicates that activities like pool enhance mental acuity, strategic thinking, and decision-making skills.

 While pool's physical exertion may not match that of more overtly physical sports, the combination of fine motor skills, strategic planning, and sustained concentration aligns closely with the requirements of recognized sports such as archery and shooting.